DONATE

 March 3rd 2025

 Be part of something bigger!
-Habitat for Humanity Greater Salt Lake invites you on an unforgettable journey to an international location.
-This immersi
+Habitat for Humanity Greater Salt Lake invites you on an unforgettable journey to Kenya, from March 7th to 15th, 2026.
+Th

 December 29th 2024